tiger-pillow/ada_final/index.md

 ### To conclude the question of how technology and historical events have affected the film industry, we have investigated three aspects in depth: how the movie metadata has changed throughout time, how historical events have impacted films and how historical events and concepts are differently perceived through history.

-### For metadata investigation, we found that the invention of movies with sound and color decreased the popularity of its predecessor, silent and black and white film.
+### For metadata investigation, we found that the invention of movies with sound and color decreased the popularity of its predecessor, silent and black-and-white film.
 Likewise, the first synchronized sound and animation film, as well as the first digitally created animation film, led to two significant increases in animated movie popularity.
 The average runtime movie has also increased and stabilized by around 100 minutes because of the shift from seeing many short films in one watch to only seeing one long movie.

 ### Different historical events have affected the sequential movie industry.
 Using regression analysis, it was discovered that two events had significance in all three regression coefficients: Apollo 13 and Pearl Harbor.
 While the attack of Pearl Harbor led to an increase in similar movies, the Apollo 13 mission, as well as Apollo 11, decreased the popularity of space-like movies.
 Furthermore, war movies show a slight decrease in popularity, followed by an increase over time after wars like the Vietnam War, the Cold war, and the Falkland Islands War.
 Movies similar to the Construction of the Berlin wall follow a similar trend pattern.
 On the contrary, the Fall of The Berlin Wall only resulted in a momentary rise in popularity immediately after the event.
 Lastly, assassination events, like the ones with President Kennedy and Regan, led to a noticeable increase in movies with similar plots after those events.
 The increase is likely due to the intensity of the events.